pikatoste/test.sh/README.md

 * `setup_test_suite`: if present, it will be called once before any test and `setup_test` functions.
 Failure in this function will fail the test immediatelly, i.e. no tests will be executed.

+  A failure in this function is reported in the main output and the error is logged in the log output.

 * `teardown_test_suite`: if present, it will be called once after all tests and `teardown_test` functions.
 A failure in this function will be reported as a warning in the main output and an error will be logged, but will not make the test script to fail.